April 4 @ 9:30 am - 12:00 pm

 The 2020 Parade will be broadcast live on GTV8 (Channel 8 on Time Warner/Spectrum) Saturday, April 4, 2020, at 9:30 am.
 Direct TV and some other TV service providers do not provide this network channel, however, you can stream the Parade live on your phone, computer, or other internet connected devices through GTV8’s website.
 Click Below to view the parade live at 9:30 am on Saturday, April 4, 2020.

 General Parade Information

-- Viewing: Main viewing areas were all along 3rd Street, from Market Street to Bladen Street.
-Viewing along the route is always free, though reserved Festival bleacher tickets were available for purchase at the North Carolina Azalea Festival Ticket Office for $5-8 in advance, $7-10 day of.
+Main viewing areas will be all along 3rd Street, from Market Street to Bladen Street.
+Viewing along the route is always free, though reserved Festival bleacher tickets are available for purchase at the North Carolina Azalea Festival Ticket Office for $5-8 in advance, $7-10 on the day of.

-- Parking: Available in all public parking decks downtown; access to the decks is via Chestnut Street only, and only until 8:15 am.
-ADA parking is on the corner of Chestnut and 3rd Street, and is accessible via Chestnut Street until 8:15 am.
+Available in all public parking decks downtown; Parking is available in all public parking decks downtown; access to the 2nd Street parking decks is via Princess Street only, and only until 8:45 am.
+Once in the parking deck, cars will not be permitted to leave until after the Parade is over.
+ADA parking is on the corner of Chestnut and 3rd Street, and is accessible via Chestnut Street until 8:45 am.

 Azalea Shuttle provided by Wave Transit will be running from Independence Mall to the Parade every 15 minutes from 7:00 am to 2:00 pm.
 Fares are $2 per way ($4 Round trip).
 Children under five are free.
 Tickets must be purchased with cash.
 The last shuttle from downtown will leave at 1:45 pm.

 In addition, if you are interested in volunteering with the Parade, we’d love to have you!
 Please click on the link below for the online volunteer registration.